barthy-koeln/vue-smooth-reveal/README.md

 ## Custom Revelation Event

-If you use the `wait` modifier, the plug-in will wait for the `sr-ready` event to be emitted on the specified base before revealing, even if it is already in the viewport.
+If you use the `wait` modifier, the plug-in will wait for the `sr-ready` event to be emitted on the specified base (using the css class `.sr-base`) before revealing, even if it is already in the viewport.

 ```Vue
 <template>